davidakh/XML/README.md

-<sub>†<sub> = install either the default version of PyTorch if using the main branch and Cuda version if using cuda-old/cuda branch.
+<sup>†<sup> = install either the default version of PyTorch if using the main branch and Cuda version if using cuda-old/cuda branch.
 # Linux Only • How to add support for AMD's ROCm

 1. First of all make sure that you have the latest version of python installed.